 Registration is on a first-come, first-served basis.
 AHA will post when the teams are full and registrations are no longer accepted.

-What equipment is required for the Winter League?
+What equipment is required for the Spring League?

 Required equipment is: helmet with shield (full cage/shield is recommended, but half shield is allowed), breezers, shins, elbows, gloves, skates, and stick.
 Shoulder pads are optional.
 AHA will provide lightweight jerseys to all players, and player equipment does not need to match in color or style.